 Smooth Manifold

-A smooth or CC^{\infty} manifold is a Topological Manifold MM together with a maximal atlas M\mathfrak{M}, i.e. it is the pair (M,M)(M,\mathfrak{M}).
+A Smooth or CC^{\infty} manifold is a Topological Manifold MM together with a maximal atlas M\mathfrak{M}, i.e. it is the pair (M,M)(M,\mathfrak{M}).

 A manifold is said to have dimension nn if all of its connected components have dimension nn.